Gnanu123/Practice/README.md

 Overview
-This Smart Home System project models an advanced automated home environment using various sensors, control devices, and external systems.
-The software is designed to manage multiple functionalities, including temperature control, home security, water leak detection, fire detection, and energy usage monitoring.
-The system integrates seamlessly with both internal and external services, providing a holistic approach to smart home management.
+This Smart Home System Design Project models a sophisticated automated home environment, incorporating a variety of sensors, control devices, and integrated external systems.
+The project involves designing a comprehensive software architecture to manage key functionalities such as temperature regulation, home security, water leak detection, fire alarms, and energy monitoring.

 Key Features
 Temperature Control: